MNaumanBootter/react-app/README.md

-# game-hub
+# React App

-A portal for discovering video games.
+A practice project for learning React.